-FUP vouchers for youth and FYI vouchers are the same in terms of what they provide a young person (a voucher for up to five years and an offer of supportive services), but there are some differences in how FUP and FYI vouchers are distributed.
-To date, FUP vouchers have been issued to Public Housing Authorities as part of a Notice of Funding Availability (NOFA) when vouchers are available.
-PHAs with FUP vouchers can award them to eligible young people and families.
+FUP vouchers for youth and FYI vouchers are the same in terms of what they provide a young person (a voucher for up to five years and an offer of supportive services), there are some differences in how FUP and FYI vouchers are distributed.
+To date, FUP vouchers have been issued to Public Housing Authorities as part of a Notice of Funding Availability (NOFA) when vouchers are available.7 PHAs with FUP vouchers can award them to eligible young people and families.

 There are two types of FYI vouchers: competitive and noncompetitive.
 First, like FUP vouchers, competitive FYI vouchers have been released through a NOFA.
-The last competitive FYI Notice Of Funding Opportunity (NOFO) was issued in 2022.
-Second, non-competitive FYI vouchers can be requested directly from HUD by the PHA; this has been referred to as "on demand."
+The last competitive FYI NOFO was issued in 2022.8 Second, non-competitive FYI vouchers can be requested directly from HUD by the PHA; this has been referred to as "on demand."
 A PHA can request as few as one voucher and as many as 25.
 If the PHA uses those 25 vouchers, they can request 25 more, with a total of 50 per federal fiscal year.
-The number of vouchers that a PHA receives through a competitive NOFO/NOFA do not count in this total (i.e. a PHA could receive up to 50 non-competitive vouchers plus additional vouchers through a competitive
+While there is great need for affordable housing for youth aging out of foster care in all states, currently almost all states are underutilizing non-competitive FYI vouchers.